aditya43/docker-kubernetes/README.md

     + Running 3 Containers: nginx (80:80), mysql (3306:3306), httpd (Apache Server - 8080:80)
     + To clean up apt-get cache
     + To get a Shell inside Container
+    + To create a temp POD in cluser and get an interactive shell in it
     + Docker Swarm - Create Our First Service and Scale it Locally
     + Creating a 3-Node Swarm Cluster
     + Scaling Out with Overlay Networking